 - Assists in the communication of issues and activities affecting staff members; promotes and facilitates staff participation in the university community

-The Faculty Senate is a body of representatives from each college, school and other constituency of the University.
+The Faculty Senate is a body of representatives from each college, school and other constituencies of the University.
 Meetings are held on the 1st and 3rd Tuesday of every month.
 In fulfilling this role, the Faculty Senate:

 - Discusses with or provides information to any administrator with authority and responsibility for a decision

-- Recommends policies to any administrator who is authorized to make a decision makes policy recommendations
+- Recommends policies to any administrator who is authorized to make a decision

 The Office for Institutional Equity and Diversity

 The Office for Institutional Equity and Diversity (OIED) is committed to fostering an inclusive, accessible, and diverse intellectual and cultural campus experience for faculty, staff and students.
 One way this is done is through the community centers.
-The community centers on campus provide a safe space to hang out, meet with friends and study, as well as connect with professional staff in the centers The centers also sponsor a wide range of programs for all students.
+The community centers on campus provide a safe space to hang out, meet with friends and study, as well as connect with professional staff in the centers.
+The centers also sponsor a wide range of programs for all students.
 The campus centers are for everyone — they are inclusive spaces, places for everyone to enjoy, learn and grow.